chlp/ohmycode/README.md

 After the launch, executor starts going to the api with its id with an attempt to get a request for execution, executes it and puts the result back in the api.

+No one will see executor id you entered, so you can be assured that the invited users will not know the executor id and will not be able to use it without control.

+Executor will not see session id when receiving tasks, so you can be sure that it is impossible to find out session id on the executor's side and strangers will not come to your meeting.

 Use these projects:
 * https://codemirror.net/, https://codemirror.net/5/doc/manual.html
 * https://github.com/kevquirk/simple.css